lulugo19/mci-ss18/ms2/ms1_corrections/top_level_user_tasks.md

 ## Description

-The Top Level User Tasks should give us a comprehensive insight into the main use cases our users will try to fullfill.
+The Top Level User Tasks should give us a comprehensive insight into the main tasks our users will try to fullfill when using our application.
 Each Top Level User Task represents the root of a task tree in the Hierarchical Task Analysis.

 ## Top level user tasks